 For the average person, buying a house comes after years of careful planning and saving.
-In this day and age, most are lucky to own a home at all.
-Some might choose a property that combines needs and preferences.
-Some people prefer tiny houses, apartments or condos, or single family homes, while others want a huge extravagant house on the hill.
+Many people choose a property that combines needs and preferences.
+Some people prefer a tiny house, an apartment or condo, or a single-family home, while others want a huge, extravagant house on the hill.
 Heck, some may even opt to have their entire home made by a 3D printer.

-But when choosing a home, we all have one thing in common: we have to find a house that fits our budget.
-According to Zillow’s December, 2018 U.S. housing market data, the median sale price of homes in America is just under $230,000, which is a lot of money for the average person.
+But when choosing a domicile, we all have one thing in common: We have to find a house that fits our budget.
+According to Zillow’s latest U.S. housing market data, the median sale price of homes in America is just over $280,000, which is a lot of money for the average person.
 On the other end of the spectrum, some of the most expensive homes in the world cost upwards of 1,000 times the median home price in America.

 We wanted to see just what type of home you could buy for this kind of money.
 Here are some of the sickest, most luxurious, most ridiculous, and most expensive houses in the world.